 During the three months ended August 31, 2017, the Company recorded a comprehensive loss of \$147,856, compared to income of \$64,029 during the three months ended May 31, 2017.
-The change from the prior period was attributable to the notional decrease in market value of its shareholdings, offset by receipt of dividend income of \$271,800.
+The change from the prior period was attributable to a notional decrease in market value of its marketable securities, offset by receipt of dividend income of \$271,800 from its Newport shareholdings.

 During the three months ended May 31, 2017, the Company recorded comprehensive income of \$64,029, compared to a comprehensive loss of \$232,935 during the three months ended February 28, 2017.
-The change from the prior period was attributable to the notional increase in market value of its shareholdings.
+The change from the prior period was attributable to a notional increase in market value of its marketable securities.

-During the three months ended February 28, 2017, the Company recorded a comprehensive loss of \$232,935, compared to comprehensive income of \$242,694 during the three months ended November 30, 2016.
-The change from the prior period was attributable to the decrease in market value of its Newport shareholdings, and an increase in overall operating expenses.
+During the three months ended February 28, 2017, the Company recorded a comprehensive loss of \$232,935, compared to comprehensive income of \$242,694 during the three months ended

-During the three months ended November 30, 2016, the Company recorded comprehensive income of \$242,694, compared to a comprehensive loss of \$7,578 during the three months ended August
+November 30, 2016.
+The change from the prior period was attributable to the decrease in market value of its marketable securities, and an increase in overall operating expenses.

-31, 2016.
-The change from the prior period was attributable to the notional increase in market value of its shareholdings.
+During the three months ended November 30, 2016, the Company recorded comprehensive income of \$242,694, compared to a comprehensive loss of \$7,578 during the three months ended August 31, 2016.
+The change from the prior period was attributable to a notional increase in market value of its marketable securities.